BeeswaxIO/beeswax-api/beeswax/tools/win_events/README.txt

 Note that step 2 assumes you have a valid endpoint running in your test environment, which can process win logs and return responses.

-<path-to-requests-file>: beeswax win logs in protobuf (by default) or json format.
+<path-to-requests-file>: beeswax win logs in protobuf format.
-Note:
-By default, the program process PROTOBUF data.
-If using JSON, please pass --json-format in flag.
 Requests should be separated with '==='.
-See sample_ad_log.proto or sample_ad_log.json for example.
+See sample_ad_log.proto for example.
 <bid-endpoint>: full url to the bid endpoint, including scheme and path.

 [optional flags]
---json-format: pass this flag if data is in JSON format. by default will process protobuf format,
 --path-to-responses-file: Response from the win logs will be written into this file if present.
 The order corresponds to that in the log requests file.
 --log-level: can be one of [error, info, debug].
 Default to info.

 Example:

-1) using protobuf format
 ./win_log_requester sample_ad_log.proto http://beeswax.bid/bid
 --path-to-responses-file bid_response.txt --log-level debug

-2) using JSON format
-./win_log_requester sample_ad_log.json http://beeswax.bid/bid --json-format